LEASES

 Picture this: you get the best of both worlds, a chance to experience the joys of horse ownership without having to shoulder all the responsibilities (and costs) that come with owning a full-time equine companion.
 Leasing means you share the costs and responsibilities of caring for a horse with another party.
 Here at LUNA, we offer full and half leases!

+When leasing, you are the “lessee,” and we are the “lessor.”
+A lease is meant to be a win for both of us!
+It allows you to have access to a horse you otherwise may not be able to have, and it also takes some pressure off of us.
+It also benefits the horse, since they will have a job to do, and get extra attention that we may not have the time to provide on their own.
 The beauty of a half lease lies in its flexibility.
 Instead of being locked into a lifetime commitment, you can enjoy riding lessons, leisurely rides, or simply bonding with your horse during specified days of the week.
 For many young riders and urban enthusiasts, this option has emerged as an accessible alternative to full ownership, blending a passion for equestrian life with a realistic financial model.

 There is a monthly fee, and you are NOT responsible for paying for costs like feed, stabling, vet care, farrier services or tack maintenance.
 We just have to make sure we are on the same page when it comes to horse care philosophies, riding schedules, and long-term goals for the animal’s well-being.